Skip Navigation

 James P. B. Veirs (1866-1956) Born the fifth child of farmer and landowner William Augustus Veirs and his wife Rebecca Biays Veirs, James P. Veirs lived his entire life in Montgomery County.
 His family had significant land holdings in the Rockville/Gaithersburg area, including the Veirs Mill that the current road is named for (spelled “Viers” due to an old mistake by the road commission in the proper spelling of the family name).
 According to his testimony at the inquest into Sidney Randolph’s lynching: on July 3, 1896, Veirs was headed to Frederick for the baseball games to be played the following morning when he heard a rumor that Randolph would be lynched.
 He claimed to have spotted deputy sheriff Horton Thompson in Gaithersburg, and asked him if the rumor was true.
 Thompson said, “I think not.”
 Veirs then said “You shouldn’t let them lynch that man,” to which Thompson made no reply.
 He was at the hotel breakfast table in Frederick the next morning, when the bet was almost struck between Somerville Bean and Harry Dawson on whether or not Randolph had been lynched in Rockville the night before.

 Veirs served as the postmaster for Rockville 1901-1902, but mostly maintained his dairy farm and profited from the purchase and selling of land as the city expanded.
 He was apparently married sometime after 1920, but is listed as divorced in subsequent censuses; he had no children.
-He continued to be civic-minded and politically active in his later years, founding the “Fusion Party” that took over from Democratic-led County Board in the 1930s.
+He continued to be civic-minded and politically active in his later years, founding the “Fusion Party” that took over from Democratic-led County Board of Commissioners in the 1930s.
 Veirs died in 1956, at the age of 90, and is buried in Rockville Cemetery.

 The Snouffer Family